 My student experience

-"Coming to University is a bit of a scary prospect, particularly as an international student.
+"Coming to university is a bit of a scary prospect, particularly as an international student.
 However, Surrey creates an optimal environment for everyone to thrive in – regardless of where you come from."

-CourseEconomics and Finance
+Course, BSc (Hons)Economics and Finance

 "I chose Surrey primarily because of its rankings on many university league tables.
 Being an international student, this was one of the first places I went to assess which university I wanted to attend.
 My time here has superseded the high averages that I saw with regards to the student experience.

-My first point of contact upon arrival in the UK was with Surrey's International Student Support Team – they provided transport for both my mum and me from Heathrow to Guildford.
+My first point of contact upon arrival in the UK was with Surrey's International Student Support team – they provided transport for both my mum and me from Heathrow to Guildford.
 The team were very friendly and supportive with the main aim of making us feel as comfortable as possible by enabling a smooth transition.
 This set the tone for my whole stay here, as I have been consistently supported in various capacities.